fort-nix/nix-bitcoin/README.md

 Profiles
 ---
-`nixbitcoin.nix` provides the two profiles "minimal" and "all":
+`nix-bitcoin.nix` provides the two profiles "minimal" and "all":

 * minimal
     * bitcoind (pruned) with outbound connections through Tor and inbound connections through a hidden